awsdocs/aws-direct-connect-user-guide/doc_source/getting_started.md

    1. To provide your own BGP key, enter your BGP MD5 key\.

-      If you do not enter a value, AWS generates a BGP key\.
+      If you do not enter a value, we generate a BGP key\.

    1. To advertise prefixes to Amazon, for **Prefixes you want to advertise**, enter the IPv4 CIDR destination addresses \(separated by commas\) to which traffic should be routed over the virtual interface\.